wezmag/SereneViewSample/README.md

+# Serene SQL View Sample

-# Serene Sample that uses SQL View as grid data source.
+This is a Serene project that uses SQL View as grid data source.

+There are five tables and one view in this project:

+Tables:
+1. Project:
+2. ProjectAddOn:
+3. ProjectHistory:
+4. ProjectMembers:
+5. Member:
+View:
+1. ViewProjects

+What is Serene Template?
+Please visit [Serenity.is](https://serenity.is) official website or its [Github](https://github.com/serenity-is/Serenity/)